Chapter 11

 "We assumed, that after we had been informed about the eight-year sentence of Darth Vader's daughter and her exile to Wegoyy, we would have a period of relatively calm, but this report from our intelligence force has to keep us alert and on our guard.
 Kalip, could you tell what your men have found."

 "The exact details are in the report, Valann.
-In short it boils down to this: our intelligence force has been recently alerted, because their attention was drawn to a strange series of messages which have been sent from some strange connections on Irithim and Ortel.
-Those messages are aimed and received at an unknown location which my men having yet been able to pinpoint, in the Outer Rim.
-The Irithim connections are not of a recent date, but the connection between Ortel and the Outer Rim location dates a few days after the assault on Dokanta."
+In short it boils down to this: our intelligence force has been recently alerted, because their attention was drawn to a series of messages which have been sent from some unknown source on Irithim and Ortel.
+Those messages are directed and received at a location not yet identified in the Outer Rim.
+My men couldn't yet pinpoint the exact location as in most cases the connection lasts too short to intercept.
+The messages sent from Irithim aren't recent, but the connection between Ortel and the Outer Rim dates from a few days after the assault on Dokanta."

-"Kalip, you said the Irithim connections are older.
-How much older?"
+"Kalip, you said the Irithim connections aren't of a recent date.
+How much older are they?"
 Valann asked, quickly scanning the content of the report on the data pad.

 "They have been sent after the New Republic's space fleet invaded Darth Vader's former stronghold and brought his daughter to Irithim.
-My men became alerted, because every time something occurred with Darth Vader's daughter the Irithim connection transmitted several encrypted messages to the Outer Rim.
-The first message was transmitted shortly after her arrival at Irithim, followed by some two messages during her first detention period.
+My men became alerted, because every time something occurred concerning Darth Vader's daughter an Irithim source transmitted encrypted messages to the Outer Rim.
+The first message was transmitted shortly after her arrival at Irithim, followed by several messages during her first stay at Irithim.
 After the New Republic took her prisoner again on Ortel, a connection was established from Ortel.
 It appears that the whereabouts of Darth Vader's daughter are being closely monitored.
-That information is shared with an unknown recipient in the Outer Rim"
+The messages always are directed at that unknown location in the Outer Rim."

-"The connections are sending holographic recordings, using an imperial encryption method.
-It's an older code which has become discarded after the Battle of Jakku.
+"The source is sending holographic recordings, using an imperial encryption method.
+It's an older code which was discarded after the Battle of Jakku.
 I've ordered my men to retrieved all the discarded encryption keys from the former imperial data archive.
-These keys might enable us to decrypt those recordings, but so far my men haven't succeeded, for there are millions of discarded imperial codes in the imperial archive.
+Those keys might enable us to decrypt those recordings, but so far my men haven't succeeded, for there are millions of discarded imperial codes in the imperial archive.
 Our systems are running and comparing the keys and the encrypted content of those holographic recording around the clock."

-"This gives us enough food for serious thought," Jerno said and frowned, "If someone is monitoring the whereabouts of Darth Vader's daughter, it's possible that he or she knows who the woman is and what knowledge Darth Vader has taught her.
-Kalip, it's urgent to ask your men, to hurry every effort to decrypt those messages.
+"This gives us enough food for serious thought," Jerno said and frowned, "If someone is monitoring the whereabouts of Darth Vader's daughter, it's possible that he or she is familiar which the knowledge Darth Vader has taught her.
+Kalip, this is top priority.
+It is very urgent that your men make every effort to decrypt those messages.
 We must know their content, for if it's alarming, we are obliged to inform the New Republic.
-Your men must also continue to get more information about the precise sending location of those messages and, if possible, they have to locate the exact coordinates in the Outer Rim those messages are aimed at.
-Before I can inform our allies, we need to be sure about our suspicions and find solid evidence about what is going on."
+Your men must also continue to get more information about the precise source location of those messages and, if possible, they have to locate the coordinates in the Outer Rim those messages are directed at.
+Before I can inform our allies, we need to be sure about our suspicions and find all possible evidence about what is going on."

 On Dagobah Luke sought counsel from his former tutors and his father about Liane's life on Morantan.
-He especially asked Anakin, if he had found her in a Baroontarian community.
-At first his father was very reluctant to reveal much, but Luke insisted he needed to know the true story about how Anakin had found Liane.
+He especially asked Anakin, if he had found her in a Baroonta clan.
+At first his father was very reluctant to reveal anything, but Luke insisted he needed to know the true story about how Anakin had found Liane.
 Finally Ben Kenobi and master Yoda persuaded the former Jedi Knight to tell his son how Liane had come into his life.

-'The Emperor, son, sent me to Morantan to set up an imperial stronghold.
+'The Emperor, Luke, sent me to Morantan to set up an imperial stronghold.
 An solid imperial base to control and prevent rebellious systems in the Outer Rim from joining the Rebel Alliance.
 I hadn't any knowledge about the planet.
 I'd even never heard of it.
 It seemed a meaningless mission and a waste of time, but at that moment I still was Darth Sidious' Sith padawan learner,' Anakin said still reluctant, 'However, after I had landed on the planet, I sensed a very strong presence through the Force.
 I immediately understood why the Emperor had put me in charge to take possession of this insignificant Outer Rim planet and to station a large contingent of the imperial army on its mainland.
-It was known to the emperor and me, that a few Jedi Knights had escaped the purge; so it wasn't unlikely that one of them had fled to Morantan to find a refuge on the planet.
-If that Jedi Knight would be Obi-Wan Kenobi, I had a chance to revenge myself for my humiliation and suffering after my battle with him on Mustafar.'
+It was known to the emperor and me, that a few Jedi Knights had escaped the purge; and some might had sought refuge in the unknown systems near the Outer Rim.
+One of those surviving Jedi could be Obi-Wan Kenobi.
+If he would be on Morantan I had a chance to revenge myself for my humiliation and suffering after my battle with him on Mustafar.'

 Anakin silenced, and Luke felt how much ashamed his father felt after that confession.
 He patiently waited until Anakin would continue with his story.

-'After I had overseen at a group of technicians who would start constructing the imperial stronghold, according to the emperor's plans, I started an extensive search to find the runaway opponent of the Empire.
-It wasn't far from easy to pinpoint the exact hiding place of my adversary quickly, for Morantan's mainland is a large continent covered completely with a dense, nearly impenetrable jungle.
-Investigations from my command ship, looking for possible hiding places and sensing unlikely life forms through the Force, failed, just as numerous manhunts with small one man speeders.
+'After I had instructed a group of technicians, who would be responsible for the construction of the imperial stronghold according to the emperor's plans, I started an extensive search to find the runaway opponent of the Empire.
+It was far from easy to pinpoint the exact hiding place of my adversary quickly, for Morantan's mainland is a large continent covered completely with a dense, nearly impenetrable jungle.
+Investigations from my command ship, looking for possible hiding places and sensing Force-sensitive life forms failed, just as numerous manhunts with small one man speeders.
 So I was left with no other option than to start a search through the jungle on foot.'

-'After Palpatine had issued the occupation and destruction of the main part of Jedi temple and ordered his army of clones to wipe out all Jedi Knights, Severini Solichor had been one of the Jedi Knights who mysteriously had disappeared from Coruscant.
+'After Palpatine had issued the destruction of the main part of Jedi temple to rebuild his imperial palace and had ordered his army of clones to wipe out all Jedi Knights, Severini Solichor had been one of the Jedi Knights who mysteriously had disappeared on Coruscant.
 Nobody knew what had happened to her, nor where she had gone.
 Now it turned out, that she had been able to reach the Outer Rim Territories unnoticed, and had lived in exile on one of the Morantan's islands.
-She defended herself forcefully against the attacking stormtroopers.
+Being a Jedi, she defended herself forcefully against the attacking stormtroopers.
 She defeated them all.
 Finally she could only challenge me and because I had the explicit order from the emperor to wipe out any surviving Jedi, I was left no other choice than to terminate her life.
 We fought a fierce lightsaber duel.
 When I finally wanted strike her down with a blow of my lightsaber, she vanished before my eyes, leaving behind only her clothes and her lightsaber.
-However, after she had disappeared without leaving the remains of body, I still sensed a Force presence, weaker, but clearly noticeable.
+However, after she had disappeared without leaving her corporeal remains, I still sensed a Force presence, much weaker, but clearly noticeable.
 I searched the house and there I found a little girl, about one year old, who started laughing and giggling as I entered her room.
 With big interrogative eyes and ongoing giggling she stretched out her arms to me.'

-'It occurred to me that Severini Solichor had not challenged only me because she saw me as her enemy, but because she also had been hiding and defending this little girl.
-I immediately sensed the great influence the Force had on this little one, and I started to suspect that the former Jedi healer had been attempting to set up a new secret training location of Jedi younglings again.
-She must have found this Force sensitive girl somewhere and have taken her with her.'
+'So Severini Solichor had not challenged me because I was her enemy, but because she also had been hiding and defending this little girl.
+I immediately sensed the great influence the Force had on this little one, and I started to suspect that the former Jedi healer had attempted to set up a new secret training location of Jedi younglings.
+She had found this Force sensitive girl somewhere and have taken her with her.'

 For a long while Anakin and Luke both silenced again.

-'After my battle with Obi-Wan, Palpatine ordered a group of medical droids to start a recovery treatment and to create a life support suit to keep me alive.
+'After my battle with Obi-Wan, Palpatine ordered a group of medical droids to start a recovery treatment, and to create a life support suit, to keep me alive.
 After my recovery I asked him what had happened to Padmé.
 He lied to me, telling me I had killed her.
-When the emperor appointed me as his emissary on Morantan and the adjoining section of the Outer Rim Territories, I had been living for years with the humiliating and ashamed thoughts, that I had killed the woman who I had loved with all my heart together with our unborn child.'
+When the emperor appointed me as his emissary on Morantan and the adjoining section of the Outer Rim Territories, I had been living for years with the humiliating and ashamed thoughts, that I had not only killed the woman, who I had loved with all my heart, but also our unborn child.'

 "Unfortunately I have, father, that's the reason why I'm asking you to tell me where you've found Liane and if you know where she has come from.
-I need to know, if Liane is the daughter of a Baroontarian priestess.
-After what you've told me, it is likely that Severini Solichor has found a first refuge on Morantan at the Baroontarian community.
-As a Jedi Master she might have sensed the Force's influence on one of the baby girls in the community," Luke answered reluctantly.
+I need to know, if Liane is the daughter of a Baroonta woman.
+After what you've told me, it is likely that Severini Solichor has found a first refuge on Morantan at the Baroonta clan.
+As a Jedi Master she possibly might have sensed the Force's influence on one of the baby girls in the community," Luke answered reluctantly.

 Anakin Skywalker watched his son with eyes full of compassion.

 'I ordered and forced Eremian to adopt the girl in his clan and take good care of her.
-I threatened that Baroontarian leader, that I would annihilate his clan if he wouldn't follow my explicit instructions to treat her extremely well, to nurture and educate her until she would be about seven years old.
+I threatened that Baroonta leader, that I would annihilate his clan if he wouldn't follow my explicit instructions to treat her extremely well, to nurture and educate her until she would be about seven years old.
 After that period I would return to the island.
-I would take her to the Imperial stronghold and personally oversee her training as a follower the Dark Force.
-Before I left the Baroontarian community I told Eremian to name the girl after the Jedi healer who had taken care of her: Liane Severini Solichor.
-Luke, I still regret what I have taught Liane.
+I would take her to the Imperial stronghold on the mainland and personally oversee her training as a follower the Dark Force.
+Before I left the Baroonta clan I told Eremian to name the girl after the Jedi healer who had taken care of her: Liane Severini Solichor.
+Luke, I still regret, what I have taught Liane.
 I was wrong to raise her with the knowledge of the Dark Side of the Force.'

 'Thank you, son.
 Remember what I've asked you.
 Take Liane as your padawan learner and train her as a Jedi Knight.'